The-Obselite-Group/Patents/README.md

-# Patents
+# Patents #

-Our Patent and Our projects
+Our Patent & Our Projects